Home Columns Books Papers Biography Contact

 Americans are accustomed to thinking that our 1776 revolution was the model for all others.
 This may account for the wacky optimism of Western journalists cheering on the street demonstrations in Egypt, Tunisia, and Libya.
 They assumed these demonstrations would truly give rise to American style democracy.
 They now see that this is not so.

-Those of us who were less enthusiastic can justify our pessimism by noting what’s going on in Libya (revenge and lawlessness) and in Syria, a more...
+Those of us who were less enthusiastic can justify our pessimism by noting what’s going on in Libya (revenge and lawlessness) and in Syria, more...

 Print